davidledwards/zookeeper/README.md

 # Scala API and CLI for ZooKeeper
 A collection of Scala artifacts that make working with ZooKeeper enjoyable.

+The project page with links to documentation can be found at <http://loopfor.com/zookeeper/>.

 ## Projects
 * `zookeeper-client` - a functional API layered over the ZooKeeper client
 * `zookeeper-cli` - a much nicer command line program that replaces `zkCli.sh`